Follow @scope_views

 You probably haven’t even considered a Vixen and certainly not the SD103S.
 But honestly that’s because it looks too much like a Skywatcher, but at twice the price, than because you know the Tak’ is a better performer.
 Or at least that’s the case for me.

-So I thought I’d get hold of one to see how my prejudice holds up in the face of a proper review.
+So I thought I’d get hold of one to see how my prejudice holds up in the face of a proper review (a big thanks to Justin for the loan of his scope).

 At A Glance